-Nevada rancher Cliven Bundy’s refusal to recognize federal law has brought needed attention to the government’s program of permitting livestock grazing on public lands.
-Bundy claims the Bureau of Land Management (BLM) violated his freedom by not allowing him to graze his cattle for free on the federal land adjacent to his ranch.
+Nevada rancher Cliven Bundy’s refusal to recognize federal law in 2014 brought needed attention to the government’s program of permitting livestock grazing on public lands.
+Bundy claimed the Bureau of Land Management (BLM) violated his freedom by not allowing him to graze his cattle for free on the federal land adjacent to his ranch.
 But a closer examination of the government’s grazing program reveals that the U.S. taxpayers are the ones who are really being abused.

 The regulation of livestock grazing through the creation of separate grazing allotments on Western public lands is the result of the Taylor Grazing Act of 1934.
 Grazing on public lands is primarily administered by two federal agencies.
 The U.S. Department of Agriculture’s (USDA’s) Forest Service oversees it on National Forest land, while the U.S. Department of the Interior’s Bureau of Land Management (BLM) manages it on BLM land.